-set up to help the police identify illegal exhausts on
+set up to help the police identify illegal exhausts on mopeds and motorcycles

-system is probably illegal and is worth inspecting for the
+illegal and is worth inspecting for the appropriate markings.

 Illegal Exhaust Systems

 These generally fall into two categories; the poorly maintained, and more commonly,

 the "race or custom system".
 The later are in widespread use and are particularly

 popular among the riders of "race replica" and "custom or "chopper" style machines.

 Race and illegal custom silencers should bear the marking "not for highway use"